jawooson/AI_Project_3/README.md

 While this idea sounds very simple, there are many different methodologies in how to vectorize text data, such as dropping out low frequency words, using different metrics in the vectorized notation such as term frequency or inverse document frequency.

-## 2 Neural Bag of Words
+## 2. Neural Bag of Words
 The NBOW model takes an average of the word vectors in the input text and performs classification with a logistic regression layer.
 Essentially the NBOW model is a fully connected feed forward network with BOW input. [[2]](https://www.aclweb.org/anthology/W16-1626.pdf)

-## 3 Discuss BoW implementation in CodeSearchNet
+## 3. CodeSearchNet Baseline Model: Neural Bag of Words
 The Neural Bag of Words CodeSearchNet baseline model is interesting because it only uses Bag of Words to create tokens and then those tokens are fed into a learnable embedding to create the vector representation.

 Word embedding differs from bag of words.
 Bag of words suffers from high dimensionality and sparsity, the total number of unique words comprising the vocabulary can be huge, and given any particular document, its vector representation can be mostly zeros.
 This is not good for neural networks, so word embedding is a different technique that aims to reduce the dimensionality of a words representation.